gregoryerrl/opulon/CLOUDFLARE_DEPLOYMENT.md

 - `NEXT_PUBLIC_SITE_URL` - Your domain (e.g., `https://opulon.pages.dev`)

 ### 4. Compatibility Settings
+**IMPORTANT**: You must manually enable Node.js compatibility:

-Cloudflare Pages will automatically:
+1. In your Cloudflare Pages project settings
+2. Go to **Settings** → **Compatibility Flags**
+3. Add `nodejs_compat` to both Production and Preview environments
+4. Save and redeploy

+This enables:
-- Enable Node.js compatibility for API routes
+- Node.js compatibility for API routes
-- Apply the `_headers` and `_redirects` configuration
+- Proper execution of the `_headers` and `_redirects` configuration
-- Optimize static assets and images
+- Static asset optimization

 ### 5. Build Process
 The build will: